stoeps13/connections-doc/source/admin/customize/r_cr4_notification_template_reference.md

     -   discovered, string looks like a URL with valid protocol \(http://, https://, and so on\)
-    -   discovered-nolink, string may be a URL but lacks protocol **Note:** This function was created to ensure that any strings that might be auto-discovered by an email client are already safely enclosed in a valid HTML anchor.
+    -   discovered-nolink, string may be a URL but lacks protocol !!! note
+    This function was created to ensure that any strings that might be auto-discovered by an email client are already safely enclosed in a valid HTML anchor.
 This allows more complete control to be maintained over the styling of the notification.

 -   truncateHtmlContent